Emilia-Romagna ready to start with the reorganization of the emergency-urgency network - Health - Breaking Latest News

 The plan starts from the Emergency-Urgency and also involves hospital and territorial assistance, with the aim of providing increasingly effective services, also on the basis of the needs that emerged after the Covid.
 To the Assistance and Urgency Centers (CAU) and medical-nursing teams who will operate directly at home

 18 July 2023 – Emilia-Romagna is ready.
 There reorganization of the emergency/urgency network can leave.
-Illustrated last week by the councilor for health policies, Raffaele Donini, in the Assembly Commission, and after an all-round discussion with the actors involved – the world of healthcare, trade union organisations, professionals, local administrators through the Territorial Socio-health Conferences (Ctss), the private healthcare sector and the members of the Pact for work and for the Climate – yesterday afternoon it was approved by the Regional Councilwho fired the Guidelines for Healthcare Companies.
+Illustrated last week by the councilor for health policies, Raffaele Donini, in the Commission meeting, and after an all-out discussion with the players involved – the world of health, the trade union organisations, professionals, local administrators through the Territorial Social and Health Conferences (Ctss), the private healthcare providers and the members of the Pact for work and for the Climate – yesterday afternoon it was approved by the Regional Councilwho fired the Guidelines for Healthcare Companies.
 Will now be the latter a define the organization of services based on the regional model, choices that will be approved in the territories within the Ctss by mayors and local administrators, returning an overall picture to the Region.

 “This reform, which we will implement gradually and progressively – he explains Donini– it will change, for the better, the care and assistance services for citizens in emergency-urgency situations.
 We do not want to run the risk of desertification of the emergency rooms, or close the facilities in the area, let alone privatize, as is happening elsewhere due to the lack of health personnel.
 We give citizens the guarantee that in an emergency, i.e. at risk of life, they will be taken care of even more quickly and effectively.
-While, for low-critical health needs, citizens will be able to refer to the network of Emergency Assistance Centers (Cau), which we will set up near the large emergency rooms, in some community houses, in local health facilities already today characterized by an almost total management of white and green codes, and in some clinics of general practitioners, saving time with the same performance efficiency and safety.
+While, for low-critical health needs, citizens will be able to refer to the network of Emergency Assistance Centers (Cau), which we will set up near the large Emergency Rooms, in some Community Houses, in the territorial health structures already characterized by an almost total management of white and green codes, and in some polyclinics of general practitioners, saving time with the same efficiency of performance and safety.
 We are talking about a complete reform of the system – concludes Donini – which is unprecedented in our country”.

 A reform that could pave the way in the country: Agenas, the National Health Agency, is investigating it on a mandate from the Ministry of Health, just as the State-Regions Conference was given a mandate to do the same, having identified a possible reform path valid throughout Italy.